Rachel M. MacNair, Ph.D.

 $75.00 per hour (rounded to the next quarter-hour)

-for a running tab, to be invoiced at either around the 5-hour point or when there's a break in the need for services
+for a running tab, to be invoiced at either around the 3-hour point or when there's a break in the need for services

-$198.00 for a prepaid three hour block, a 12% discount.
-Refunds will be given for unused portion.
-Three hours is
+$198.00 for a prepaid three-hour block, a 12% discount.
+Refunds will be given for any unused portion.
+Three hours

 $250.00 for a prepaid five-hour block, a 33% discount, for those who think they will need more time.
 Refunds will

-be given for unused portion.
+be given for any unused portion.
 Five hours is the median for what my clients need.

 $112.50 per hour Rush Job Rate (or count time-and-a-half on prepaid block)